 When you think about background screening, criminal records may be the first thing that comes to mind.
 But how do you determine which criminal checks will meet your goals and protect you from risk?

-In this post, we will explore the four most commonly used criminal background checks (National Criminal Records, National Sex Offender, Statewide, County, and Federal), what is and isn’t included in each one, when you might want to use them, and any FCRA compliance requirements.
+In this post, we will explore the four most commonly used criminal background checks, what is and isn’t included in each one, when you might want to use them, and any FCRA compliance requirements.

-The National Criminal Record search is one of the most commonly used checks in standard background screening packages.
-It searches a database that contains millions of records from thousands of sources to find felony and misdemeanor records.
+It searches a database to report any felonies and misdemeanors records that may have occurred at the county or state level.
 It’s an essential starting point for a criminal background check as it may locate records outside of where the applicant has resided.

 Since this search utilizes a database, it is limited by how often and thoroughly the sources are updated.
 This search does not include information from non-electronic county courts or federal level crimes.
 For the most comprehensive and up-to-date information a county criminal search is recommended with the National Criminal Records search.